In the last guide you’ve read how to record drums.

-Make the preamp work harder by setting it on a lower watt setting and opening up the gain.
+Make the preamp work harder by setting it to a lower watt setting and opening up the gain.

-But maybe the sound of a lower watt setting with low volume is what your looking for?
+But maybe the sound of a lower watt setting with low volume is what you’re looking for?

 Everything depends on the genre of the music being recorded and the role of the guitar.